Mary Corleone

 Mary Corleone is a fictional character in The Godfather Part III, portrayed by Sofia Coppola.
-She is the daughter of Michael Corleone and Kay Adams and sister of Anthony Vito Corleone.
+She is the daughter of Michael Corleone and Kay Adams and sister of Anthony Corleone.

 The Godfather Part II

 Mary first appears in The Godfather Part II as the younger child of Michael and Kay.
 She is a young child (aged about 4 or 5) in the late 1950s.
 Like her brother Anthony, Mary does not have a significant role or story arc in the film.

 The Godfather Part III

 Mary is sheltered from the violent world of the Corleone crime family.
 She falls in love with her cousin, Vincent Mancini, Sonny Corleone's illegitimate son.
 While the family is traveling in Sicily, Michael tells Mary he disapproves of the romance, believing that Vincent's growing involvement in the "family business" puts her life in danger.
 He fears that Mary could suffer the same fate as his first wife, Apollonia, who was killed by a car bomb intended for him 30 years earlier.

 Toward the end of the film, Michael names Vincent as his successor, on condition that he break off his relationship with Mary.
 After her brother's debut concert, the assassin Mosca tries to kill Michael.
 One bullet grazes Michael's shoulder, but the other accidentally hits Mary in the chest, fatally wounding her.
 Michael is devastated by Mary's death, and screams in torment while cradling her dead body.